carpentries/instructor-training/05-faded.md

 layout: page
 subtitle: Faded Examples
 ---
+> ## Motivating Question
+> How do people learn?
+How is memory a limiting factor in learning?
+{: .objectives}

 > ## Learning Objectives
 >
 > *   Learner can correctly explain the basis and implications of cognitive load theory